COS-IT-FLOWS/COS-IT-FLOWS-Documentation/docs/UserGuide.md

-# WORKING WITH GIT AND GITHUB
+# Working with GIT and GITHUB

 ## Introduction